 Crop plant damage by the robot will result in a penalty of 1 meter per plant.

 The task completing teams will be ranked by the results of resulting total distance values.
 The best 3 teams will be rewarded.
-This task 1, together with tasks 2, 3 and 4, contributes to the overall contest winner 2018.
-Points for the overall winner will be given as described under chapter 0.3 Awards.
+This task 1, together with tasks 2, 3 and 4, contribute to the overall contest winner 2019.
+Points for the overall winner will be given as described under Awards.